lammps/lammps/doc/github-development-workflow.md

     * stdlib.h -> cstdlib
     * string.h -> cstring
     * time.h -> ctime
-  Do not replace (as they are C++-11): `inttypes.h` and `stdint.h`.
+    * Do NOT replace (as they are C++-11): `inttypes.h` and `stdint.h`.
   * Code should follow the C++-98 standard.
 C++-11 is only accepted in individual special purpose packages
-  * indentation is two spaces per level
+  * indentation is 2 spaces per level
-  * there should be no tabs and no trailing whitespace
+  * there should be NO tabs and no trailing whitespace
   * header files, especially of new styles, should not include any other headers, except the header with the base class or cstdio.
   Forward declarations should be used instead when possible.
   * iostreams should be avoided.
 LAMMPS uses stdio from the C-library.
   * use of STL in headers and class definitions should be avoided.
-  * there must not be any "using namespace XXX;" statements in headers.
+  * there MUST NOT be any "using namespace XXX;" statements in headers.
   * static class members should be avoided at all cost.
   * anything storing atom IDs should be using `tagint` and not `int`.
   This can be flagged by the compiler only for pointers and only when